 What would it take to see the considerations, commitments, and responsibilities in our lives as our riches, blessings, and privileges?
 What can we do to remember our good fortune in having people and things to consider and tend as we move through our days?
 Sometimes we need to remind ourselves of our blessings.
 It can help to imagine losing or not having access to those things that can sometimes feel burdensome, and/or to remember that many people in our world do not have the gift of our choice-making or concerns.

-3. When you finish both lists, notice how different it feels to think that you get to do something versus you have to do it.
+How does it feel to think that you get to do something versus you have to do it?
 How does this impact the energy you bring to each item on your list?

 Perspective